Quick Answer

 Why Quality Control Matters

-What buyers usually need to judge
+What buyers need to judge before production release

 How Quality Control Works Across the Workflow